Highlights. American thrift shoppers save an average of $1,452 per year.

 Online Thrifting Statistics

-Online resale is expected to account for half of the secondhand apparel market by 2025 and is expected to reach $40 billion by 2028.
+Online resale is expected to account for over half of the secondhand apparel market in 2025 and is expected to exceed $45 billion by 2029.

-- It is estimated that online secondhand apparel shoppers will spend an average of $788 per year by 2025.
+- It is estimated that online secondhand apparel shoppers spent an average of $788 per year by 2025.

 - By 2026, online apparel resale sales are projected to total $23.9 billion, accounting for 8.4% of fashion e-commerce.